liuchen37/R_tutorials/README.md

 # R_tutorials
 **Chen**

-Covers very fundamental aspects, based on *Getting Started with R: An Introduction for Biologists, 2ed (Peckerman, 2017)* and *R Bioinformatics Cookbook (Dan, 2019)*
+Some code based on *Getting Started with R: An Introduction for Biologists, 2ed (Oxford, 2017)* and *R Bioinformatics Cookbook (Packt, 2019)*

 ### Table of Contents: Foundation
 | Chapter    | Title                                     | Origin   |